purarue/XLSXCellFormatting/README.md

 A .NET CLI tool that segments rich text from an Excel file and saves it to JSON.

+The [code here](./Program.cs) is licensed under the ['Unlicense License'](./LICENSE), feel free to use it as you wish/as an example for how to extract rich text, but `EPPlus` (the spreadsheet library this uses) itself is licensed under [Polyform Noncommercial license](https://www.epplussoftware.com/en/LicenseOverview/)

 ## Installation

 - Install the `dotnet` SDK